amoeba/arrow-cpp-examples/arrow_table_partition/README.md

 Example of partitioning a Table by unique values in a column and slicing that result into one table per partition.

+Also includes an example of partitioning a Partitioning from the Datasets API, see ./example_batch_partitioning.cc.
+The remainder of this README is for the original example, ./example.cc.

+## Summary

 The core of the logic in the C++ code can be expressed with PyArrow as:

 ```python